ipatch/chrisrjones_client/README.md

 ##### Working with CORS > web browser > Chromium based browsers

-When accessing the client side app, avoid using the
+When accessing the client side app, avoid using the below web address / URL

 ```conf
 http://localhost:4000
 ```

-instead use when accessing client in dev.
+...instead use the below URLs when accessing the client app in **dev**.

 ```conf
 http://[LOCAL.IP.ADDRESS]:[PORT]